 There are many robust frameworks available like PHP, NodeJS, CMS, etc. so you should be focusing on what you want to achieve with the product and what framework has to offer.

-You will find some open source software, and sometimes it’s challenging situation to choose among themselves.
+You will find some open-source software, and sometimes it’s a challenging situation to choose among themselves.
 Some of the points to keep in mind while choosing a tech stack.

 - Is open-source/software maintained by the reputable organization and supported?

 - Does it have a large community so you can ask questions if stuck during development?